Mark de Mori: De Mori Vs. David Haye

 On 24 November 2015 it was announced at a press conference that De Mori would be the comeback opponent of former heavyweight champion David Haye.
 The bout took place on 16 January 2016 at The O2 Arena in London and was promoted by Salter Brothers Entertainment.
 De Mori hinted he would try to exploit Haye's weakness of having six pins in his right shoulder.
 De Mori looked bothered by the first jab Haye threw and thereafter it was one-way traffic.
 Haye, set up the finish with huge overhand right and De Mori was unconscious before he hit the canvas with 49 seconds left in the round.
 De Mori was ranked 10th by the WBA before his defeat to Haye.

 Split with King

 In 2015, De Mori was given an early release from his contract with Don King and "a lump of cash" after Canadian Bermane Stiverne, another client of King's, failed to retain the WBC heavyweight title.
 King reportedly had De Mori as the next challenger for Stiverne prior to his defeat to Deontay Wilder in January 2015, and according to De Mori this was the reason for his contract release.

 Mark has been ranked as high as 7 in the world with the WBA and 15 with the WBC as well as winning the WBU and WBF world titles.

+De Mori Vs. Filip Hrgović

+On 23 December 2023, a 41-year-old De Mori challenged 31-year-old Croatian boxer Filip Hrgović (16–0) to a ten-round bout.
+The fight took place at the Kingdom Arena in Riyadh, Saudi Arabia on the undercard of Anthony Joshua vs. Otto Wallin.
+Within a minute of the first bell, De Mori had hit the canvas.
+Two minutes into the bout, the referee called a stop to the contest after Hrgović scored repeated punches to the back of De Mori's head as he turned away from his opponent, and the referee stopped the contest.